cotect/cotect/README.md

 ### Data Model

-The collected case data will be stored within a graph strcture based on the follwing data model:
+The collected case data will be stored within a graph structure based on the follwing data model:

 <img style="width: 100%" src="./docs/images/cotect-data-model.png"/>